axiom-data-science/sccoos-sass-calibration/README.md

 # sccoos-sass-calibration

 Applies calibration coefficients to the output of SCCOOS automated shore side instruments and writes out new files.

-sccoos-sass-calibration is a tool written in Python that will to convert raw voltages from SCCOOS's automated shore stations into oxygen, pH, and chlorophyll.
+sccoos-sass-calibration is a tool written in Python that will to convert raw voltages from SCCOOS's automated shore stations into oxygen and chlorophyll, and corrects pH using salinity.

 The raw data are posted online by Scripps.
 The equations for the calibrations are provided by the manufacturers of the sensors.
 The calibration coefficients are posted by SCCOOS in a Google Sheet.
 After calibration, the data will be posted `/mnt/store/data/sensors/import/sccoos/sass/calibrated/` for ingestion into the Axiom's sensor system and posting on ERDDAP.

 ## Installing SASS